 Folding Arm Awnings are fabric awnings on a metal frame that projects horizontally over outdoor spaces.
 A "folding arm" pushes the front rail of the awning outwards, which causes the fabric to unroll off the spool.

-Folding Arm Awnings have no permanent supporting structure from below and therefore do impede foot traffic.
+Folding Arm Awnings have no permanent supporting structure from below and therefore do not impede foot traffic.
 It is for this reason they are often used by cafes and restaurants over alfresco areas.

 Folding Arm Awnings have several significant benefits: